-Rare cancers are generally classified in the group of rare diseases, which is defined in the European Union as diseases with a prevalence of fewer than 5 cases out of a population of 10,000.
+Rare cancers are generally classified in the group of rare diseases which is defined in the European Union as diseases with a prevalence of fewer than 5 cases out of a population of 10,000.
 A table published by the European Medicines Agency (EMA) with information on relevant sources for prevalence data for orphan conditions can be downloaded from the EMA Website.

 According to this definition, rare cancers are identified as those with an incidence of less than 6 per 100,000 persons per year.
 Using this definition would help minimise the risk of mistaking a rare cancer (such as testicular cancer), which is frequently cured and thus has a rather high prevalence, for a common cancer, or a frequent cancer (such as small-cell lung cancer), which has a low life expectancy and thus a low prevalence, for a rare cancer.

-See also the guidance for deliberations on rare cancer trial closures issued by the the U.S. National Cancer Institute (NCI) Office of Cancer Centres on 22 May 2012.
+See also the guidance for deliberations on rare cancer trial closures issued by the U.S. National Cancer Institute (NCI) Office of Cancer Centres on 22 May 2012.